dveit/FromDiscordToTelegram/README.md

-settings - Changes Discord token or time zone pause - Pauses / resumes tracking channel_info - Shows information from the DB delete - Deletes the channel delete_all - Deletes all tracked channels cancel - Cancels adding / editing / deleting
+settings - Changes Discord token or time zone pause - Pauses / resumes tracking channel_info - Shows information from the DB rename - Changes the name of the server / channel delete - Deletes the channel delete_all - Deletes all tracked channels cancel - Cancels adding / editing / deleting